 - Tickets are non-refundable and non-transferrable.
 All trainees must sign a waiver of release in order to sail.

-- Smoking and alcoholic beverages are not allowed on board ELISSA.
+- Smoking, vaping, and alcoholic beverages are not allowed on board ELISSA.

 - Should weather force cancellation of that day’s sail, we will try to honor your reservation on another day as space permits.

-DEPARTURE AND RETURN SCHEDULE: Time schedule for check-in and sail are very important!
-You should arrive at Texas Seaport Museum, Pier 22, by 9:00 a.m.
-(12 p.m. for the 4/12 sail) to check-in and sign a release.
+DEPARTURE AND RETURN SCHEDULE: The time schedule for check-in and sailing are very important!
+You should arrive at Galveston Historic Seaport, Pier 22, by 9:00 a.m.
+(8 a.m. for the 4/21 sail) to check-in and sign a release.
 We will board the ELISSA and leave the dock promptly at 10:00 a.m.
-(1 p.m. for the 4/12 sail), then proceed down the Galveston Channel.
-Soft drinks, bottled water, and snacks will be available at all times.
+(9 a.m. for the 4/21 sail), then proceed down the Galveston Channel.
+Soft drinks and bottled water will be available at all times.
 A light lunch will be provided.
-The ship will return to the TSM pier at approximately 4:00 p.m (6:00 pm for the 4/12 sail)
+The ship will return to the GHS pier at approximately 4:00 p.m (3:00 pm for the 4/21 sail)

 ATTIRE: Dress comfortably for the weather of the day, with clothing that can be added or taken off as needed.
 If there is the remotest possibility of rain, bring an appropriate rain jacket (no umbrellas please as many sailors consider them bad luck, and they can be dangerous even in moderate seas).
 Wear flat, rubber-soled, closed-toed shoes.
 Hats and sunscreen are always a good idea.
 So is a refillable water bottle.
 If you are concerned about motion sickness, check with your physician or pharmacist about medication, and test the effects prior to the day of sail.
 You must bring your own medication, as we cannot dispense it.